3 Cheap Tech Stocks to Buy Right Now

 Roku's share price is down about 10% over the past three months, and while it may not be cheap in the traditional sense of stock valuations, this dip has created an opportunity for investors to buy the video-streaming specialist's shares at a slight discount.

-Roku is coming off of a phenomenal year of growth, ending its fourth quarter with 51 million active users (up 58% from Q4 2019) and sales growth of 58% year over year.
+The company is coming off of a phenomenal year of growth, ending its fourth quarter with 51 million active accounts (up 39% year over year) and revenue growth of 58%.

 Roku's average revenue per user increased 24% in 2020, indicating that users are signing up for more services than ever before.
 But even if that trend slows down (you can only sign up for so many services, after all), the company still has other growth opportunities, including advertising.